Best of 5 Trimble GNSS for Construction & Civil Engineering

 Calculating your total cost of ownership (TCO) involves just a few distinct factors:

-- Upfront Costs: The different levels of sub-meter accuracy and equipment durability greatly affect the total cost of ownership.
-Choose the right combination of receiver, accessories, and base station to avoid overspending if needed.
+• Upfront Costs: The different levels of sub-meter accuracy and equipment durability greatly affect the total cost of ownership.
+Choose the right combination of receiver, accessories, and base station to avoid overspending.

-- Upgrading your GNSS receivers can help you earn a return on your investment (ROI).
+• Upgrading your Trimble GNSS receivers can help you earn a return on your investment (ROI).
 This can happen by reducing re-work requests for surveying.
 You will also benefit from faster site setups and lower labor costs.
 Additionally, you can increase your total billable hours.

-- Potential Financing Options: Trimble and its resellers offer various financing options.
+• Potential Financing Options: Trimble and its resellers offer a range of financing options.
 If you need higher-grade equipment than you can afford right now, this may help.

 Implementation & Best Practices

-Even the best GNSS receivers can’t provide the ROI you expect unless you put them to their best use.
-Try these tips for implementation and receive the best practices.
+Even the best Trimble GNSS receivers can’t provide the ROI you expect unless you put them to their best use.
+Try these implementation tips to receive the best practices.

 Control Network Setup: Base Stations vs. CORS Access